JosePapitha/JosePapitha/README.md

 - 🌱 I’m currently learning to regularise my routine
 - 👯 I’m looking to collaborate on hope and peace
 - 🤔 I’m looking for help with bills
-- 💬 Ask me about the time I should said yes...but I said no
+- 💬 Ask me about the time I should have said yes...but I said no
 - 📫 How to reach me: Somewhere between better and best
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: Do you really care?